ivelum/landing/content/blog/rethinking-estimates/index.md

 don’t necessarily mean everyone’s on the same page.
 Discussing specifically how to tackle a task usually works better to ensure alignment.

-## How to Work more efficiently Without Over-Relying on Estimates
+## How to work more efficiently without over-relying on estimates

 So, what’s the alternative?
 The goal isn’t to avoid estimates entirely—it’s to complement them with strategies that work better for the realities of software development.

-### Flexible deadlines can be the key.
+### Flexible deadlines can be the key

 Instead of estimating how long a fixed scope of work will take, use the “fixed time/budget and flexible scope” approach.
 For example, if a startup